 Investors' share of income is calculated based on the income generated from joint investment accounts after deducting the expenses related to investment pool "mudarib expenses".
 Mudarib expenses include all expenses incurred by the Group, including specific provisions, but excluding staff cost and depreciation.
 The Group's "mudarib profit" is deducted from investors' share of income before distributing such income.
-In some cases, equity of IAH withdrawn before maturity and without completing agreed period are entitled to income available for tenror completed by the Investor and after deducting some charges.
+In some cases, equity of IAH withdrawn before maturity and without completing agreed period are entitled to income available for tenror completed by the Investor and after deducting charges as per terms of contract.